-It’s exhausting to build a business case for improving your organization’s employee experience.
+It’s exhausting to build a business case for improving your organization’s employee experience through an investment in software.
 Unfortunately, it only represents the first challenge in realizing ultimate success.
 Convincing your organization of a need to improve the employee experience is a positive first step, but your efforts will be wasted if you fail to select the right vendor or lead an effective implementation.

 In order to select the right vendor and meet the challenges of implementation, it’s important to have a plan that is driven by a timeline and aligned with organizational goals.
 But first, you want to establish desired outcomes that are measurable.